The Origin of the World

 artistic public in a wide variety of everyday situations.
 His photographs

-are conspicuously microcosmic and indeed extremely private - the kind of
+are conspicuously microcosmic and indeed extremely private - the kind

 snapshots which any proud husband and father might have taken.
 Yet despite